 This is a cute, Anime-style calendar with all months and dates represented by different Anime gals!
 You can double-click on it to view the full calendar.

 "System Animator" is a system monitor with CUSTOMIZABLE animation!
 How about a cute Anime gal who dances according to the CPU usage?
-An animated flag which waves faster when your drive is busy?
+Hatsune Miku waving her leek while playing a MP3?
 The famous Matrix digital rain effect with scroll speed corresponding to your network traffic?
 It's up to your imagination!

 Confused?
 Check out our Video Demo section and watch this gadget in ACTION!